-Two similar proposals were submitted in May 2014 to amend the Montreal Protocol to phase down high-GWP HFCs, one by the Federated States of Micronesia, and the other by the U.S., Canada, and Mexico.137 The amendments would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87-146 Gt),138 at very low cost, estimated at less than ten cents per CO2-eq tonne.139 See Figure 6.
-The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014,140 and suggested combining a phasedown of HFCs in developing countries with the existing phase-out of HCFCs.141
+Two similar proposals were submitted in May 2014 to amend the Montreal Protocol to phase down high-GWP HFCs, one by the Federated States of Micronesia, and the other by the U.S., Canada, and Mexico.
+The amendments would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87-146 Gt), at very low cost, estimated at less than ten cents per CO2-eq tonne.
+See Figure 7.
+The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014, and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
+Similar proposals are anticipated in 2015, from the EU, the North American Parties, The Federated States of Micronesia, Morocco, and others.

-Fig. 6: Projected HFC emission reductions from Micronesian and North American proposals
+Fig. 7: Projected HFC emission reductions from Micronesian and North American proposals

 The North American proposal and the Micronesian proposal are similar; both decrease the cumulative (2013-2050) direct GWP-weighted emissions of HFCs to 22-24 Gt CO2-eq from 110-170 Gt CO2-eq, for a total of ~87 to 146 Gt CO2-eq in mitigation.
 This is equivalent to a reduction from projected annual emissions of 5.5 to 8.8 Gt CO2-eq/yr in 2050 to less than ~0.3 Gt CO2-eq/yr.
 Prepared by Dr. Guus Velders, based on Velders, G. J. M. et al. (2009) The large contribution of projected HFC emissions to future climate forcing, PROC.
 NAT'L. ACAD.
 SCI.
 U.S.A.
-106:10949-10954.142
+106:10949-10954.

-Total mitigation could be the equivalent of up to 200 Gt CO_2 if the HFC phasedown were done by 2020.
+Total mitigation could be the equivalent of up to 200 Gt $CO_2$ if the HFC phasedown were done by 2020.
 See section 3, above.
 An HFC amendment would substantially eliminate the global warming caused by one of the six main Kyoto Protocol greenhouse gases and significantly improve the chances of staying below the 2°C guardrail, providing up to 6-10% of the needed mitigation.
-See Figure 4.
+See Figure 5.